mhevery/Largo-docs/Codex/Glossary.md

 - Description: The description is not prominent by default; however, some themes may show it.
 - Archive Sidebar: The sidebar to show on this term's archive, chosen from a list of sidebars.
 Additional sidebars can be created in *Appearance &gt; Theme Options &gt; Layout Options &gt; Sidebar Options &gt; by entering names of new sidebars in the box.

-**Post Prominence**: A custom taxonomy.
-Used to determine which posts to display on the homepage or in featured posts widgets in the sidebar and footer.
+**Post Prominence**: Used to determine which posts to display on the homepage or in featured posts widgets in the sidebar and footer.
 You might also add additional categories to this taxonomy to create custom feeds for distribution to content partners.
 Options:

 - Name: The name is how it appears on your site.